tr4cks/docker-netns/README.md

 This tool allows to execute commands in the network namespace of a container from the host.
 It can be used to execute binaries such as `ip`, `iptables`, `ebtables`...

 Two modes are available:
-- Shell mode: allows to test commands within a shell in the network space of a container.
+- Shell mode: allows to test commands within a shell in the network namespace of a container.
 - Daemon mode: allows to run commands in the background at container startup.
-Each command is executed within the network space of the chosen containers.
+Each command is executed within the network namespace of the chosen containers.

 *❗️ Commands are not executed within a container but within the network namespace of a container from the host.*